-CPU Frequency Multiple (when CPU Speed is set to [Manual])
+CPU Frequency Multiple (when CPU Internal Frequency is set to [Manual])

 This field is for unlocked processors only.
-If your processor's Frequency Multiple is detected locked, you will not be able to access this field.
+If your processor's Frequency Multiple is locked, setting the Frequency Multiple here will have no effect.
 This field sets the frequency multiple between the CPU's internal frequency and external frequency.
-This must be set in conjunction with CPU External (FSB) Frequency to match the speed of your CPU.
+This must be set in conjunction with CPU Bus Frequency to match the speed of your CPU.
 Configuration options: [2.0x] [2.5x] [3.0x]...[7.0x] [7.5x] [8.0x]